Every time I told someone where I was headed, I got the same puzzled look.

 Retirement Rides Quick Take

-📍 Location: Bohemian Switzerland, Czech Republic
+📍 Location: Bohemian Switzerland, Czechia

 🥾 Best For: Walkers, hikers, photographers and nature lovers